Zvi Nir: Political career

 Nir was originally a member of the Independent Liberals, and was fourth on the party's list for the 1977 Knesset elections, but failed to win a seat as the party received just one mandate.
 He later joined Shinui, and was third on the party's list for the 1988 elections, in which it won two seats.

 Prior to the 1992 elections he joined the Labor Party, and although he failed to win a seat, he entered the Knesset on 21 May 1996 as a replacement for Ora Namir, who had resigned to take up the post of ambassador to China and Mongolia.
 However, he lost his seat in the June elections, and did not even have time to take his oath of allegiance.
 He was later elected to Ramat Gan city council as an independent, and ran unsuccessfully for mayor in 2003.
-Nir served 30 years on the Ramat Gan city council (until 2013), including a term as Head of Culture.
+Nir served 30 years on the Ramat Gan city council (until 2013), including a term as Deputy Mayor for Culture.